 Follow up care

-Once you finish the check, the Practice Nurse, Aboriginal Health Worker or Doctor might tell you about other ways to help look after your health.
+Once you finish the check, the Practice Nurse, Aboriginal and Torres Strait Islander Health Practitioner/Health Worker or might tell you about other ways to help look after your health.
 They might suggest services to help you with your:

 - mental health